-Prior to joining Imperial College, and after receiving an M.Eng. in Mechanical Engineering from the Politecnico di Bari (Italy) in 2000.
-Dr. Dini studied for a D.Phil. in Fretting Fatigue and Contact Mechanics at the University of Oxford.
+Professor Daniele Dini, D.Phil., CEng, FIMechE, MASME and FHEA holds a post as a Professor in Tribology.
+Prior to joining Imperial College in 2006, and after receiving an M.Eng. in Mechanical Engineering from the Politecnico di Bari (Italy) in 2000, Professor Dini studied for a D.Phil. in the Department of Engineering Science at the University of Oxford (2004).

 Medina S, Dini D, 2014, A numerical model for the deterministic analysis of adhesive rough contacts down to the nano-scale, International Journal of Solids and Structures, Vol:51, ISSN:0020-7683, Pages:2620-2632

 et al., 2014, The method of planes pressure tensor for a spherical subvolume, Journal of Chemical Physics, Vol:140, ISSN:0021-9606

 et al., 2013, Traction and nonequilibrium phase behavior of confined sheared liquids at high pressure, Physical Review E, Vol:88, ISSN:1539-3755

 et al., 2013, A dynamic discrete dislocation plasticity method for the simulation of plastic relaxation under shock loading, Proceedings of the Royal Society A: Mathematical, Physical & Engineering Sciences, Vol:469, ISSN:1364-5021